wrmay/ITCH/README.md

 - timestamp when received (added by the recipient upon receipt)
 - sequence number (sender plus recipient plus sequence # uniquely identifies a heartbeat message)

-It needs a method to write to a Buffer and another to read from a Buffer

 # Configuration
 Place a file called itch.yaml in the working directory.
 The content should be similar to the example given below.
 Note that the members must be specified with an IP address.
 This